GFTF0906/Solar-System/README.md

 # Solar System
- Sistema Solar feito com Pygame, projeto feito com base no projeto do Tim, do canal Tech WIth Tim.
+Solar System made with Pygame, project based on Tim's project, from Tech WIth Tim channel.